 Using a rice cooker is an almost fool-proof method of cooking rice at home.
 It’s a convenient (and consistent) way of achieving those perfect fluffy and sticky grains that completes any meal.
-Yes, you can cook rice on the stove top–but why add the extra hassle of watching rice cook, when you can just set it and forget it?
+Yes, you can cook rice on the stovetop–but why add the extra hassle of watching rice cook, when you can just set it and forget it?
 It’s important to remember, you can even use a rice cooker to make quinoa too!

-I use a relatively inexpensive rice cooker that was given by my mom, but have used even cheaper (~$15 range) and super pricy ones at my family’s and friend’s houses.
-If you prefer not to buy a uni-tasker like a rice cooker, you can easily cook your rice in a microwave, on the stove, cook jasmine rice in an Instant Pot, or cook short-grain rice in an Instant Pot too.
+I use a relatively inexpensive rice cooker that was given by my mom but has used even cheaper (~$15 range) and super pricy ones at my family’s and friends’ houses.
+If you prefer not to buy a uni-tasker like a rice cooker, you can easily cook your rice in a microwave, on the stove, cook jasmine rice in an Instant Pot, Instant Pot basmati rice, or cook short-grain rice in an Instant Pot too.

 Choose a type of rice